The 20 Best Cold-Weather Dog Breeds

 If you like to rough it in freezing temperatures and wet snow, your dog should too.
 “In general, a dog that thrives in a snowy climate has a dense coat that insulates them from the elements,” says Bernadine Cruz, who has worked with arctic dogs as a trail veterinarian for the Iditarod, Yukon Quest, and John Beargrease sled-dog races.
 “Often, northern dog breeds will have a good foundation by virtue of stout furry paws that allow them to traverse icy terrain.”

-If you live in the mountains or are looking for a furry friend to keep you warm on those single-digit winter camping trips, these are the best dog breeds for cold-weather climates.
+If you live in the mountains or are looking for a furry friend to keep you warm on those single-digit winter camping trips, these are the best snow dog breeds for cold-weather climates.
+(Prefer to sweat it out in warmer weather?
+Here are the best hot-weather dogs.
+If you’re looking for a less well known type of pup, here are some of the coolest rare dog breeds on the planet.)

 An Akita is truly a royal pup—hailing from Japan, this breed was once only owned by the Imperial family.
 Statues of the Akita were also given as gifts to new parents to bring health, happiness, and a long life.
 This dog, originally bred as a cold-weather hunting companion with a dense undercoat and harsh outer coat, can often be independent and stubborn, but will remain protective and loyal to its family.